Nav-neetKr/Nav-neetKr/README.md

 - 💸 **Splitwise Clone** — an expense-splitting app built to sharpen backend fundamentals for interviews
 - 🥦 **Veggiemandala** — a vegetable e-commerce platform (`veggie-store-backend`)

-> 🔧 Add/reorder pin cards above once you push these repos to GitHub — right now only public repos will render correctly.

 ---

 ### 🐍 Contribution Snake